Accio/accio.github.io/_posts/2020-05-28-nucleosome-positioning-prediction.md

 gene expression.
 The summary above is my notes of only a tiny proportion of what we know about nucleosomes and how we may study them.

-If we aim to link gene expression with either disease etiology or drug-treatment response with better *in silico* models, we may benefit from integrating our knowledge of and uncertainty about nucleosome and transcription factors into mathematical and computational models describing gene expression behaviours.
+If we aim to link gene expression with either disease aetiology or drug-treatment response with better *in silico* models, we may benefit from integrating our knowledge of and uncertainty about nucleosome and transcription factors into mathematical and computational models describing gene expression behaviours.